patmccartney2/set-list-song-index-B2/README.md

 ```

 ## Base Requirements

-Use two different fonts that you import.
+- Use two different fonts that you import.
 I like to use [Google Fonts](https://fonts.google.com/)
-You can use a different image than the one provided if you would like.
+- You can use a different image than the one provided if you would like.
-Only work for one hour!
+- Only work for one hour!
-Include a screenshot of your work in a browser
+- Take a screenshot of your work in a browser and put it in the root folder of your set-list repo, add it to git
-Submit your work through a PR
+- Make a pull request to Turing's set-list repo so we can see your HTML/CSS work.

 ![this](songs-page.png)